Rami-init/upload-files/README.md

 ### backend

--`npm  start`
+- `npm  start`
--- Runs the app.
+  - Runs the app.
--`npm run server`
+- `npm run server`
---Runs the app in the development mode.
+  - Runs the app in the development mode.

 ### frontend

--`npm  start`
+- `npm  start`
--- Runs the app in the development mode.
+   - Runs the app in the development mode.
--`npm run build`
+- `npm run build`
---Builds the app for production to the build folder.
+   -Builds the app for production to the build folder.